DuckTapeDevOps/OpenDevOps/README.md

-# Ditto
+# FRODO
-Ditto is the basis for all projects done on DuckTapeDevOps (DTDO...
-Ditto...) and...
-I need mascots!
-So Ditto it is!
+For Real, Open DevOps!
+This repo is an attempt at creating Terraform modules that are repeatable and industry standard.
+There are a finite number of infrastructure architectures that a user may build.
+Most of these components are established, but there are not simplified modules that are easily undestood and quickly spun up.
+This repo hopes to solve that issue.

 ![Alt Text](./media/images/real-mvp.gif)

 MVP: Minimal Viable Product

-Ditto is a full-stack hello world for AWS with both a Lambda and a Fargate solution done via Terraform and Make for ease of use!
+The MVP for this project is a scalable Python FastAPI that returns hello world and can be spun up and down with minimal variables changed in a single HCL file and run with a simple MAKE command.

 ![Alt Text](./media/diagrams/mvp.png)